Hexacode-01/hex/README.md

 # hex
-this is my git repositery
+this is my git Repositery
+author - himanshu pal